AlexandraKruk/english-for-designers/Case_study.md

+# Nugátovník: It Started with a Logo
-Hi, I’m Alexandra Kruk — and this story started with a small logo task that turned into a full branding journey.
-It’s about design, of course, but also about understanding the people behind the brand and learning through the process.
+*Hi, I’m Alexandra Kruk — and this story started with a small logo task that turned into a full branding journey.
+It’s about design, of course, but also about understanding the people behind the brand and learning through the process.*

-How easy is it to create a logo when you don’t even know who it’s for?
+## How easy is it to create a logo when you don’t even know who it’s for?
 This is the most classic branding story: a client comes to you as a designer.
 Except — plot twist — you’ve never met them.
 Not even seen their face.
 How am I supposed to know what suits them?
-How can a logo be successful if I don’t know the target audience ~~or~~ the one actually paying for it?
+How can a logo be successful if I don’t know the target audience or the one actually paying for it?

 > (In my case, it's the agency — so yeah, they’ve already paid.)

 And then the project manager says:
 > *"Our graphic designer (that’s me, lol) will make the most perfect, business-appropriate logo ever."*

 Let’s not forget: this is the same business the client has been nurturing with love and care for three years.
-**That’s not nothing.**

-And just like that, the story began — and became the core of my **bachelor's thesis** and probably my most grown-up, emotionally invested design job.
+That’s not nothing.
+And just like that, the story of a logo turned into a full-blown branding journey.

 &nbsp;
 &nbsp;